gxchain/gxb-core/README.md

 Alternate Boost versions can be specified using the `DBOOST_ROOT` CMake argument.

 ### Running
 After building, the witness node can be launched with:
 ```
     ./programs/witness_node/witness_node --rpc-endpoint="127.0.0.1:8090"
 ```
 The node will automatically create a data directory including a config file.
 It may take several minutes to fully synchronize the blockchain.

-After starting the witness node again, in a separate terminal you can run:
+After starting the witness node, in a separate terminal you can run cli_wallet:
 ```
     ./programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090
 ```